Dustyroom/flat-kit-doc/_docs/shaders.md

 * **Emission Color** chooses the color of the 'glowing' effect.

 ![Emission map part of the Stylized Surface interface](FlatKit_Manual_Images/stylized-surface-emission-interface.png){:.image-simple}

+{:.image-caption}
-Emission map part of the Stylized Surface interface{:.image-caption}
+Emission map part of the Stylized Surface interface

 ### Setting material values from scripts